 - QTIP (Quit Taking it Personally).
 Despite your best efforts, not every client can be helped.

 - Coach your clients.
-Although we would like to hold everyone by the hand, there comes a point when the client needs to be responsible for their own case, with our support.
+Although we would like to hold everyone by the hand, a point comes when the client needs to be responsible for their own case with our support.

 - Define a good day.
 Even with our many successes, we also fail at times.
 By defining what makes a good day, such as completing various tasks or assisting a client in a difficult situation, you will know when you have one.